guard/guard-jasmine/README.md

                                               # default: :false
 ```

-**Important**: You need to clear the asset cache when you change this setting, so already compiled assets must be
+**Important**: You need to clear the asset cache when you change this setting, so that already compiled assets will be
 recompiled.
-Just delete `tmp/cache/assets` or use the Rails supplied rake task:
+Just use the Sprockets supplied Rake task:

 ```ruby
 $ rake assets:clean